 Walking for exercise has some amazing health benefits!
 In fact, studies have shown that walking has the potential for both physical and mental health benefits.
 Although research is ongoing about the exact frequency, duration, and intensity needed to gain the most benefits, research on walking has demonstrated a myriad of potential physical and mental health benefits.

-According to research, walking can result in –
+According to research, walking for exercise can result in –

 - Increased physical fitness, including strengthening muscle and bones, increasing endurance, and improving balance8,26,28